South River (Iowa)

-It flows into the Des Moines River and so subsequently into Lake Red Rock.
+The river ultimately merges with the Des Moines River and subsequently flows into Lake Red Rock.

 Recreation

 South River offers many sources of leisure activities such as fishing and swimming.
 The river holds catfish (of all sorts), bass, bluegill, carp, gar, drum, and many other less common species.
 It is also a great place to go swimming in the summer.